Eshaabhasin/StudentResultManagementSystem/README.md

 ## Login Portal

-The Login Portal asks for your Email Address and Password for login.
+The Login Portal asks for your Email Address and Password for login.If you have not registered previously then you need to create an account by writing your email address and password.

 ![login page](https://user-images.githubusercontent.com/43770452/226120564-a43904ce-41c4-47b8-9ec9-8628ffb710fc.png)

 ## DASHBOARD

+The main Dashboard has features of Course,Student Details,Student Marks,View Result,Logout,Exit

 ![dashboard](https://user-images.githubusercontent.com/43770452/226121070-8c2940b6-0121-45d3-b4cb-81ca161f4264.png)